leander-42/leander-42.github.io/README.md

 I am always eager to get feedback of any kind.
 Feel free to share your thoughts through this [anonymous feedback form](https://docs.google.com/forms/d/e/1FAIpQLSc5kHGNz3s1VpJfUNnJ5CHcFFq6nr33OubTdO8i8GY-7YBnnA/viewform?usp=sf_link).

 ## Quotes I agree with
+- "You learn nothing from life if you think you are right all the time." - Unknown
 - "The real problem of humanity is the following: we have paleolithic emotions, medieval institutions, and god-like technology." - Edward Osborne Wilson
-- "It's no measure of health to be well adjusted to a profoundly sick society." - Jiddu Krishnamurti
-- "You learn nothing from life if you think you are right all the time." - Unknown

 ## My beloved AutoHotkey script
 For windows.